 Check for any recent system or Windows updates that might affect USB connectivity.

-If the issue persists, try updating the device driver using the following steps:
+If the issue persists after the above checks, try updating the device driver using the following steps:

 Connect the computer where PaperStream IP is installed and the scanner via USB cable and power on the scanner.